 -

-Other topics related to public health research in coastal and tropical living environment
+Other topics related to public health research in coastal and tropical areas

 Time : 8 a.m. – 5 p.m.
 Western Indonesian Time